 1. Consolidated accounts of the government units 2 2.
-Financial statistics indicators in accordance with international guidelines 5 3.
-Appendix 10 3.1.
-Information on methodology 10 3.2.
-Glossary of financial statistics indicators 15
+Financial statistics indicators in accordance with international guidelines 5 Appendix 3.1.
+Information on methodology 3.2.
+Glossary of financial statistics indicators 14

 This overview presents the results for the consolidated accounts of the general government sector (Confederation, cantons, municipalities and social security funds).
-It contains provisional 2014 financial statistics data for the Confederation, cantons and social security funds, estimates for the municipalities, and forecasts for all general government sub-sectors for 2015 and 2016.
+It contains provisional 2015 financial statistics data for the Confederation, cantons and social security funds, and estimates for the municipalities.
+Moreover, forecasts are given for all general government sub-sectors for 2016 and 2017.